datasciencecampus/community-visualizations/choromap-lite/README.md

 - show or remove the legend
 - add a title for the legend

+## Filtering

+Many thanks to GitHub user [sesi](https://github.com/sesi) for working this one out.
+You can now filter data using choromap.
+First click 'apply filter' at the bottom of the DATA tab, then click an area in choromap to filter data for other charts on the same page.

 ## Contributing and Bugs

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
 For all Bugs please raise an Issue ticket.